-The Cortex-A78 core supports:
+The Cortex-A78AE core supports:

-- The Armv8.2-A extension - The Reliability, Availability, and, Serviceability (RAS) extension - The Statistical Profiling Extension (SPE) - The Load acquire (LDAPR) instructions introduced in the Armv8.3-A extension - The Dot Product support instructions introduced in the Armv8.4-A extension - The traps for EL0 and EL1 cache controls, PSTATE Speculative Store Bypass Safe (SSBS) bit, and the speculation barriers (CSDB, SSBB, PSSBB) instructions introduced in the Armv8.5-A extension
+- The Armv8.2-A extension - The Reliability, Availability, and Serviceability (RAS) extension - The Statistical Profiling Extension (SPE) - The Load acquire (LDAPR) instructions introduced in the Armv8.3-A extension - The Dot Product support instructions introduced in the Armv8.4-A extension - The traps for EL0 and EL1 cache controls, PSTATE Speculative Store Bypass Safe (SSBS) bit and the speculation barriers (CSDB, SSBB, PSSBB) instructions introduced in the Armv8.5-A extension - The Pointer Authentication introduced in the Armv8.3-A extension - The Enhanced Pointer Authentication, excluding the optional Faulting Pointer Authentication Code (FPAC) extension, introduced in the Armv8.6-Aextension. - The multi-OS support introduced in the Armv8.4-A extension.

-The Cortex-A78 core has a L1 memory system and a private, integrated L2 cache.
+The Cortex-A78AE core has a L1 memory system and a private integrated L2 cache.
 It also includes a superscalar, variable-length, out-of-order pipeline.